team3cord/PCS-JS-immersion/notes/config-notes.md

   7. npm install --save jasmine (adds jasmine as a dependency in your packacge.json)
   8. write tests in new_spec.js => require index.js => module.export to your new_spec.js file
   9. to run tests in newDirectory 'npm test'

+### git notes
+  * in a repo where you are a contributor github only rewards master branch commits.
+  * ?